ArditD/noBPGuides/Linux/pranks-on-linux.md

 ### Prerequisites
 Make sure the following are installed on the remote Linux Machine that you want to play a prank on :
-- openssh / sshd is up and running so you can login to
+- openssh / sshd is up and running on the remote machine so you can login
 - mpv
 - xdotool
 - xrandr / xterm